 Through my experience of this practice, I feel my ability and freedom to align my habits with who I want to be in this world.

 Briefly describe your training and influential teachers.

-Briefly describe your own practice and any thoughts or insights about staying with the practice.
+Describe your own practice and any thoughts or insights about staying with it.